 "I know…humans are friends, not food," I explained.
 Daddy shook his head and muttered something about Jake and Uncle Jasper using Disney to corrupt children…I didn't get that either.

 "You should understand then, that I had a choice when I drank from humans.
 I made a poor choice, just as you made a poor choice when you lied to your Grandmother.
 But, I did a very difficult thing; I made a better choice after I realized what I did was wrong.
 I haven't drunk from humans since I returned back home to Grandma and Grandpa.
 You have a difficult choice before you Renesmee.
 Your gift would allow you to lie very easily to others Ness.
 Will you choose honesty, or will you choose deceit?"

 "Yes, sweetheart, I promise.
 This will be our secret, so long as you never do it again."

-I vowed, and I knew that she would uphold her promise
+I pulled back and looked at Daddy seriously.
 "Do I still have to eat broccoli?